National Indigenous Fire Safety Council

 for us, by us

-What is the purpose of the NIFSC?
+What is the mission of the NIFSC?

 The NIFSC was created by the Aboriginal Firefighters Association of Canada (AFAC)